 Raised amid the wide skies, mesas and volcanic fields of Northeast New Mexico, Lynne Darrah's art is steeped in the spirit of the West.
 She was born into a family whose lives were intimately tied to the land and and her grandparent's cattle ranch.
 The ranch was the Bar-Box-T situated on the lower slope of Sierra Grande Mountain.
 The comforting heart of the ranch was the ranch house.
 It was alive with her grandmother's landscape paintings, a vibrant testament to the beauty and exquisite drama of the regions landforms.
-At twelve, with the memory of those paintings vividly in mind, Darrah felt the tug towards painting herself, a calling that continued to shape her life.
+At twelve, with the vivid memory of those paintings, Darrah felt the tug towards painting herself, a calling that continued to shape her life.

 Darrah's early artistic education came not from formal studies but from the world around her and the inventive and artistic traditions of her family.
 Her grandmother talked a lot about color, composition and how to create a natural randomness of the elements in a painting.
 Her grandmother learned about these things while taking summer painting classes in Taos during the Depression.
 This young ranch woman staying alone in Taos for classes was a scandal among the neighbors but set the stage for her Grandaughter to also be bold.